From The Beginning

 In 1911, a group of Scouts and adult workers went to Crystal Lake, cleared campsites, dug a well and erected the first mess tent.

 In 1912 the summer camp operation started in earnest with over 800 Scouts traveling by steam ship from Chicago, crossing Lake Michigan to Whitehall.
 They then hiked the last few miles to camp with their gear.
 Most of the Scouts who did attend, stayed for two weeks, enjoying the primitive facility.
 Over the years Scouts modes of transportation varied; coming by boat, train, bus and car, making Owasippe a favorite destination for Scout camping.

-In 1915, the Camp was renamed Owasippe, possibly taken from a local Indian Legend that surfaced about the same time.
+In 1915, the Camp was renamed Owasippe, possibly taken from a local Native American Indian Legend that surfaced about the same time.
 The legend has become ingrained in every Scout experience at Owasippe since that time.

 The camp continued to expand over the years as districts in the council opened their own camp facilities.
 This expansion continued through the 1920s at Crystal Lake and then Big Blue Lake, several miles to the North and East.
 It was only natural that the land in between these two lakes would be acquired over time.

 By the 1960s, the property had grown to over 11,000 acres, which included Lake Wolverine (also known as Cleveland Lake).
 The land acquisition had largely, connected the three lakes, creating a new Owasippe Scout Reservation.
 At that time, there were as many as 18,000 Boy Scouts attending each summer.